artefactual/atom/CONTRIBUTING.md

 ## Contributing code

 We welcome code contributions to the public AtoM project.
 Thank you for sharing with the community!
-This guide will help familiarize yourself with our coding style and code review guidelines.
+This guide will help you familiarize yourself with our coding style and code review guidelines.

 Here's an outline of the contribution process: